 If your flood policy’s dwelling insurance does not cover certain damage, then there is a chance that your contents coverage might.
 For example, while your structure policy might cover appliances like stoves or refrigerators, portable appliances like microwave ovens, washing machines or dryers might have to be covered under your contents coverage.

 Additionally, structure insurance does include its limits and conditions on coverage.
 It is not unlimited, and there will only be so much money you can receive in compensation for a claim.
 Additionally, your plan will outline only the situations in which you qualify to file a claim.

 NFIP structure coverage pays based on your home’s replacement cost value, which is the value needed to rebuild your home at today’s prices.
 This is not necessarily the cost you paid for your house, but the cost of construction for the property.
 The maximum available coverage limit is $250,000.

 NFIP plans include deductibles, which are dollar amounts that are your responsibility to pay for damage costs.
 So, if you have a $1,000 deductible and $25,000 worth of structure damage, you pay $1,000 for repairs and your insurance pays the remaining $24,000.

 Plans might not cover certain items like outdoor fixtures and landscaping.
 These items are virtually impossible to protect from flooding.

 Your policy will not cover water damage from slow leaks, normal wear & tear and preventable damage.
-However, your homeowners insurance policy will cover certain instances of water damage on its own.
-For example, if a pipe bursts in your home and floods part of the home, then it is your homeowners policy will pay for the damage, with certain conditions attached.
+However, your insurance policy will cover certain instances of water damage on its own.
+For example, if a pipe bursts in your home and floods part of the home, then it is your policy will pay for the damage, with certain conditions attached.